The OF Tape Vol. 2: Promotion

 On February 20, 2012, the music video for single "Rella" premiered online.
 The video was directed by Tyler, and according to Pitchfork Media's Jordan Sargent.
 The video can be summarized as "Hodgy Beats shoots lasers from his crotch turning girls into cats, while Domo Genesis smacks a black girl in the face, turning her into an Asian, and Tyler as a coke-snorting centaur."

 The music video for "NY (Ned Flander)", also directed by Tyler, was premiered on March 5.
 The video contained scenes of Hodgy as a bald, deadbeat dad preoccupied with softcore porn, and Tyler's head on a baby's body.

 The music video for "Oldie", directed by Lance Bangs, was released on March 20.
 The video was shot during a Terry Richardson photo shoot featuring the entire group.
-The collective decided to shoot an impromptu video, lip-syncing their verses.
+The collective decided to shoot an impromptu video where they rapped their verses.
 The rappers interrupt each other, while laughing and smiling.

 "Sam (Is Dead)" was promoted as a short film, directed by Tyler.
 The short film is a war-themed comedic narrative, featuring Sweatshirt, Tyler, L-Boy, and even Lee Spielman of Odd Future Records's Trash Talk.
 Odd Future have performed several of the songs from the album on their tours.
 During Ocean's 2012 setlist at the Coachella Music Festival, Tyler joined Ocean on stage for a performance of "Analog 2".

+Tyler also revealed one of the four covers on his Twitter.